 If you do get separated

-These are great tips I am going to say below and I can guarantee you I have forgotten every single one every time they have been lost
+These are great family travel tips I am going to say below and I can guarantee you I have forgotten every single one every time they have been lost

 - Try to stay calm